-The water heater is probably the most underestimated system in your home.
+Your hot water heater is probably the most underrated appliance in your home.
 Think about it – without the water heater, you don’t have any of the following:

 - Sanitized dishes

 - Disinfected towels and sheets

 - Hot water, period.